Flexibility or money…. What would you prefer?

 Explain your situation to HR, Workforce Managers or your supervisor.
 Tell them how you can manage your personal needs and career aspirations.
 For example, you might prefer to work 8-hour shifts or switch to fixed day shifts.
 Permanent night shifts might even be your thing!

 These are very valid requests – explain to your manager what you need and how you will meet the requirements of your role.
-Be prepared to compromise and discuss a few options.
+Prepare to compromise and discuss a few options.

 Talk to your colleagues